We're an affiliate

 Sometimes your cat might use small openings on your house to either get in or leave e.g., an open window.
 It is important to know all the routes your cat is using to access your house.

-Whenever you notice an abnormal sound pitch or level in your cat’s meow, please pay more attention to his health and visit a vet for further actions.
+Whenever you notice an abnormal sound pitch or level in your cat’s meow, they may be crying, so please visit your vet for further diagnosis.

-When to Know Your Cat Is Meowing Excessively
+How to Know When Your Cat Is Meowing Excessively

 Similar to other normal cat activities like staring at the wall, your cat can overdo a habit and it is normally an indicator that he is not comfortable in his current state.